-(1) Samples should be taken from all geotechnical units.

-(2) Sampling and groundwater measurements should comply with EN ISO 22475-1.

-(3) Planning of the sampling and selection of the equipment for taking each sample shall be appropriate for the:

-- parameters to be measured;

-- tests to be carried out;

-- minimum sample quality class;

-- material to be sampled;
+- (1) Samples should be taken from all geotechnical units. - (2) Sampling shall comply with EN ISO 22475-1. - (3) Groundwater measurements should comply with EN ISO 18674-4. - (4) Planning of the sampling and selection of the equipment for taking each sample shall be appropriate for the: - parameters to be measured; - tests to be carried out; - minimum sample quality class; - material to be sampled; - required diameter and mass of the sample; and - chosen sampler. - (5) A specific sampling category, defined according to EN 22475-1, shall be selected according to Tables 5.4 and 5.5 to obtain a required minimum quality class (MQC).

+(6) Samples of lower quality class may be used for testing, if the design acknoledges that test results and resulting design parameters have a larger uncertainty and not necessarily accurately reflect in situ conditions/behaviour.

+NOTE An example is water content in cohesion material that can be determined from quality class 4 instead of 3 if the increased uncertainty is accounted for in the design parameters.

+Soil properties Unchanged soil properties Quality classes of soil samples for laboratory testing

+1 2 3 4 5

+soil type

+particle size

+water content

+density, density index, hydraulic conductivity

+compressibility, shear strength, stiffness

+Properties that can be determined

+sequence of layers

+boundaries of strata - broad

+boundaries of strata - fine

+Atterberg limits, particle density, organic content

+water content

+density, density index, porosity, hydraulic conductivity

+compressibility, shear strength, stiffness

+Sampling categories Α

+В

+С

+D

+E

+Table 5.4 - Quality classes of soil samples and sampling categories

+Rock properties Qı ses of roc boratory k sample testing S

+Unchanged properties 1 2 3 4 5

+identification of rock type

+particle shape and mineralogy

+dimensions of all particles

+texture

+particle size

+density, porosity, hydraulic conductivity

+strength and deformation

+Properties that can be determined

+boundaries of strata - coarse definition

+boundaries of strata- fine definition

+weathering

+discontinuity description

+discontinuity properties

+overall fracture state (including RQD)

+atterberg limits, particle density, organic content

+water content

+sensity, porosity, hydraulic conductivity

+strength, deformation, stiffness

+Α ·

+B

+Sampling categories С

+D

+E

-- required diameter and mass of the sample; and
+Table 5.5 - Quality classes of rock samples and sampling categories

-- chosen sampler.

-(4) Before taking specimens for testing, the quality of recovered samples should be assessed and recorded in the Ground Investigation Report.

-NOTE See Table F.1 for guidance on verifying sample quality.

-(5) Soil samples obtained using Category A samplers (as defined in EN ISO 22475-1) shall be handled to avoid deformation, desaturation, or swelling of samples during transport and storage.

-(6) Reconstituted or reconsolidated specimens may be used to determine ground properties.

-(7) Reconstituted specimens of coarse soils should have approximately the same composition, bulk mass density, and water content as the in-situ material.

-(8) The procedure used to reconstitute soil specimens shall be recorded in the Ground Investigation Report.

-(9) Planning of laboratory testing shall consider:
+- (7) Before taking specimens for testing, the quality of recovered samples should be reported in the Ground Investigation Report. - NOTE See Table F.1 for guidance on verifying sample quality for low to medium OCR clays. - (8) Soil samples obtained using Category A samplers (as defined in EN ISO 22475-1) shall be handled to avoid deformation, desaturation, or swelling of samples during transport and storage. - (9) Reconstituted or reconsolidated specimens may be used to determine ground properties. - (10)Reconstituted specimens of coarse soils should have approximately the same composition, bulk mass density, and water content as the in-situ material. - (11)The procedure used to reconstitute soil specimens shall be reported in the Ground Investigation Report. - (12)Planning of laboratory testing shall consider: - the selection of test samples; - the conditions of storage before testing;

-- the selection of test samples; - the conditions of storage before testing; - maximum allowed time between sampling and laboratory testing. - whether desiccated samples are to be re-saturated and by which technique; - the number of tests required per geotechnical unit; and - whether parallel tests are to be run on the same geotechnical unit.
+- maximum allowed time between sampling and laboratory testing; - whether desiccated samples are to be re-saturated and by which technique; - the number of tests required per geotechnical unit; and - whether parallel tests are to be run on the same geotechnical unit.